cottog/CASTER-EDITION/src/README.txt

 	FINISH SPELLCASTING SYSTEM (THESE FILES ARE NOT IN THE SOURCE YET, AS THE GAME WILL NOT COMPILE WITH THEM AS THEY STAND NOW) -Finish procedural spell generation
-			-*DONE*Add cost modifiers to different spell effects and target selectors -Finish the choosing of the "pinpoint" versions of targetSelectors -restrict the targetSelector options for the few spells that aren't compatible with most targetSelectors -*DONE*change the way cost is calculated because right now it is actually bad (move it into the setTarget() function -Add the actual spell.cast() function
+			-**DONE**Add cost modifiers to different spell effects and target selectors -Finish the choosing of the "pinpoint" versions of targetSelectors -restrict the targetSelector options for the few spells that aren't compatible with most targetSelectors -**DONE**change the way cost is calculated because right now it is actually bad (move it into the setTarget() function -Add the actual spell.cast() function
 			-need a means to determine the elemental subtype of a spell -need a means to select the appropriate targets for a spell -need a means to resolve the effects of casting a spell

-	THINK ABOUT ADDING A SCENT SYSTEM THAT AN AI COULD USE TO DETECT OTHER ACTORS -add scent fields (Source and Strength) to the Tile struct -add a means for scent to diminish over time (perhaps when render function goes through every tile on the map, to diminish how often every tile gets iterated over each turn)
-		-actors generate scent clouds of a certain radius, with drop-off of intensity near the edge -add an aura that can increase or diminish scent cloud size/intensity -provide for the possibility that someone of stronger scent may override the scent of someone else -certain (or all) AI modules can sniff for scent clouds -once they find a scent, look for tiles with a higher scent in search of the player -this ties in with the mana-scent idea I proposed in spell.hpp, so perhaps three fields will be needed for scent, if I wanted to distinguish scents by elemental subtype
-		-might need to add a module called "smelly" to Actor to accomodate these changes

 DONE (TASKS THAT HAVE BEEN COMPLETED SINCE THE ABOVE SECTION WAS ADDED):
-	*FIXED* FIX THE WAY DEATH MESSAGES ARE PRESENTED -*FIXED*currently, embarassingly, the text for a monster dying is displayed before the text saying you've hit the monster for X damage (for the killing blow)
+	**FIXED** FIX THE WAY DEATH MESSAGES ARE PRESENTED -**FIXED**currently, embarassingly, the text for a monster dying is displayed before the text saying you've hit the monster for X damage (for the killing blow)
-		-*FIXED* also, this text currently displays as "The dead orc is now dead!" signifying that his name is changed to his corpseName before the message is read out
+		-**FIXED** also, this text currently displays as "The dead orc is now dead!" signifying that his name is changed to his corpseName before the message is read out